Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 .. [#] For some uses, such a concurrent feature (with *active* instances) may not be needed, in which case one may prefer dealing with purely *passive* instances (implemented as mere Erlang *terms* instead of Erlang *processes*).

 	   To anticipate a bit, instead of using ``new/N`` (returning the PID of a new process instance looping over its state), one may rely on ``new_passive/N``, returning to the caller process an opaque term corresponding to the initial state of a new passive instance, a term that can be then stored and interacted upon at will.
+See the `passive instance`_ section for more details.
+Most of this document concentrates on active instances, so, unless specified otherwise, just mentioning *instance* by itself refers to an active one.

 Such an instance process simply loops over its state forever, waiting for incoming method calls and processing them one after the other.